codysnow87/CS6620_CodySnow/README.md

 #### How to run pipeline
 -  As specified in .github/workflows/python-app.yml, the pipeline is triggered by either commits to main or PRs into main
+-  To run manually, click Actions, then click the "Python Application" link in the left-hand pane, then click "Run Workflow" option on the top right of the window showing workflow runs